exelix11/SysDVR/readme.md

 Launch UsbStream like this:
 `UsbStream video <streaming mode> <arg> audio <streaming mode> <arg>` \
-When using `mpv` the arg is the mpv executable (.com file on windows) path, you have to repeat it twice if using both streams. \
+When using `mpv` the arg is the path of mpv on your pc (use the .com file on windows), you have to repeat it twice if using both streams. \
 The `tcp` option requires a free port number and the `file` option the output file path. \
 To disable a stream just omit the name and its fields.\
 Example commands: